aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/save-files/_index.md

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Files-Handling-SavingFiletoSomeLocation-1.cs" >}}

 ## **How to Save Workbook to Pdf**
-Portable Document Format (PDF) is a type of document created by Adobe back in 1990s.
-The purpose of this file format was to introduce a standard for representation of documents and other reference material in a format that is independent of application software, hardware as well as Operating System.
-The PDF file format has full capability to contain information like text, images, hyperlinks, form-fields, rich media, digital signatures, attachments, metadata, Geospatial features and 3D objects in it that can become as part of source document.
+Portable Document Format (PDF) is a type of document created by Adobe back in the 1990s.
+The purpose of this file format was to introduce a standard for representation of documents and other reference material in a format that is independent of application software, hardware as well as operating system.
+The PDF file format has full capability to contain information like text, images, hyperlinks, form‑fields, rich media, digital signatures, attachments, metadata, geospatial features and 3D objects in it that can become part of the source document.

-The following codes shows how to save workboook as pdf file With Aspose.Cells:
+The following code shows how to save a workbook as a PDF file with Aspose.Cells:
 {{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "Save-As-Pdf.cs" >}}

 ## **How to Save Workbook to Text or CSV Format**